 The reality is that ADHD is for the most part being treated with too much medication and not enough case-by-case understanding.

 Shortly after I began brain SPECT imaging work over thirty years ago, I realized that ADHD is not a single or simple disorder.
 There isn’t just one brain SPECT pattern for sufferers of ADHD.
-It took me several years and thousands of scans to identify at least six unique SPECT patterns in ADHD patients, each of which ought to be treated differently.
+It took me several years and thousands of scans to identify at least seven unique SPECT patterns in ADHD patients, each of which ought to be treated differently.

 If you had chest pain, your doctor would go through a series of diagnostics to discover the exact nature of it before prescribing you any medication or suggesting any procedure.
 In my experience, ADHD should be approached with the same attitude of caution, discovery, thoroughness and sensitivity.
 One treatment does not fit every ADHD patient!

 Have you ever discontinued use of Ritalin or other stimulants for the treatment of ADHD, only to find symptoms return?
-Tell me about it in the comments.

 Latest posts by Daniel G. Amen, MD (see all)